openresty/headers-more-nginx-module/README.markdown

 **ngx_headers_more** - Set and clear input and output headers...more than "add"!

-*This module is not distributed with the Nginx source.* See `the installation instructions`.
+*This module is not distributed with the Nginx source.* See [the installation instructions](http://wiki.nginx.org/NginxHttpHeadersMoreModule#Installation).

 Version
 =======